rajbos/rajbos.github.io/_posts/2021-5-28-Solidify-show-Using-GitHub-Actions-Securely.md

 I you want to look up some things from the slides or visit one of the many links in there, you can look at the slide deck here:
 [here](/slides/20210528%20GitHub%20Actions%20security%20Solidify.pdf).

-# Question: Can you prevent a reviewer to approve their own changes on a Pull Requesst?
+# Question: Can you prevent a reviewer to approve their own changes on a Pull Request?
 Full question: "I would like to enforce that at least two people are involved with every change made to a protected branch.
 GitHub by default allows a reviewer to approve their own changes to a PR, which makes it possible to use any open PR to merge changes possibly for making an attack on the production environment.
 Do you have any guidance how to avoid such a scenario?"